MasterKale/SimpleWebAuthn-homepage/docs/advanced/fido-conformance.md

 The FIDO® Alliance offers a suite of tests known as the ["Conformance Self-Validating Testing"](https://fidoalliance.org/certification/functional-certification/conformance/).
 These tests enable developers to verify their Relying Party's (RP) adherence to FIDO specifications.

-The WebAuthn API is built on top of FIDO2, and so implementations of WebAuthn can also aim for FIDO conformance.
-In doing so, WebAuthn implementers are able to add an additional level of scrutiny of the authenticators that interact with their RP.
+The WebAuthn API is built on top of FIDO2, and so implementations of WebAuthn can also become FIDO conformant.
+WebAuthn implementers that go this extra mile add an additional level of validation of the authenticators that interact with their RP.

 As of v0.7.0, the **@simplewebauthn/server** package is FIDO conformant!
 Support for this additional level of authenticator scrutiny is optional and opt-in - see [usage instructions for `MetadataService`](#) for more information.